unahouExosite/docs/rpc/README.md

 ##record

 Records a list of historical entries to the resource specified.
+NOTE: this API is deprecated.
+Please use [`recordbatch`](#recordbatch) instead.

 ```
 {